bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 `no-gutters` prop on `<b-row>`.

-Or, for compact margins (smaller gutters between columns), use the `<b-form-row>` component, which is typiclly used in [forms](/docs/components/form).
+Or, for compact margins (smaller gutters between columns), use the `<b-form-row>` component, which is typically used in [forms](/docs/components/form).

 ## Columns `<b-col>`